Loading Spatial Data

 To load our data, we are going to make use of the function Load10X_Spatial().
 The input needed for this function comes from the output generated by Space Ranger, including both the feature matrix and low-resolution tissue image.
 Once supplied, a Seurat object that contains our counts matrix and image is created.

-If you are ever unsure what parameters you can supply to a function, you make use of the ? call in R. This will bring up the manual page for the function while will provide more details on what each variable is used for.
+If you are ever unsure what parameters you can supply to a function, you can make use of the ? call in R. This code will bring up the manual page for the function, which will provide more details on what each variable is used for.

 ?Load10X_Spatial